 For a Free No Obligation Telephone Consultation please call 07802 767462

 Addiction Therapy Nottingham offers clients two options for accessing addiction help, support and therapy.
-Firstly Face 2 Face addiction therapy and counselling (two different locations in Nottingham), and secondly SKYPE addiction therapy and counselling (national and international service).
+Firstly Face 2 Face addiction therapy and counselling (two different locations in Nottingham), and secondly SKYPE (or other online platforms) addiction therapy and counselling (national and international service).
 Below are my usual fees, sessions are 50 minutes and tend to be weekly initially.

 Initial Free 30 minute no obligation consultation – Call for details